LEARN-LK/IAM/eduroam-IRS-22.md

         }
 ```
-Modify the linelog module as follows,
+You need to modify the linelog module as follows too,

 ```
-vi mods-available/linelog
+sudo vim mods-available/linelog
 ```
 Modify the following lines containing `Access-Accept` and `Access-Reject`